stellar/stellar-core/src/ledger/readme.md

 See src/transactions/ for more detail on how transactions are applied.

-After applying each transaction its result is stored in the transaction history table (see Historical data) and side effects (captured in LedgerDelta) are saved.
+After applying each transaction its result are stored in the transaction history table (see Historical data) and side effects (captured in LedgerDelta) are saved.

-After all transaction have been applied, all changes are ready to be commited to the current state of the database via SQL commit and to the overall LedgerDelta for the entire Ledger close is fed to the BucketManager (see BucketManager).
+After all transactions have been applied, the changes are committed to the current state of the database via SQL commit and to the overall LedgerDelta for the entire Ledger close is fed to the BucketManager (see BucketManager).

 At this point the module notifies other modules that a ledger was closed:
-* herder so that it can trigger a new SCP round (see src/herder )
+* Herder so that it can trigger a new SCP round (see src/herder )
-* overlay to reset its state and prepare accumulating changes for the next ledger (see src/overlay )
+* Overlay to reset its state and prepare accumulating changes for the next ledger (see src/overlay )
-* historical subsystem, so that it can publish the new ledger/transaction set for long term storage (see src/history )
+* History so that it can publish the new ledger/transaction set for long term storage (see src/history )

 #Storage